arieh/Events/README.md

 ##Pseudo events
 The library supports 2 specific pseudo events (later versions will support creating new ones as well):

-  1. ':once' - when used event will be added once.
+  1. `:once` - when used event will be added once.
-  2. ':latched' - see latched section
+  2. `:latched` - see latched section

     obj.addEvent('test:once', function(){/* ... */ });